92bondstreet/castle/README.md

 1. Browse the website
 1. Check how that you can get list of hotels: api etc.... (check network activity)
+1. Check how that you can get list of restaurants for a given hotel: api etc.... (check network activity)
 1. define the JSON schema for Hotel

 etc ...